tastyigniter/ti-ext-reservation/README.md

 ### Global Settings

 You can also configure the reservation settings for all locations in the admin area.
-Navigate to the _System > Settings > Reservation_ admin page.
+Navigate to the _Manage > Settings > Reservation_ admin page.
 You can set the following reservation settings for all locations:

 - **Send reservation confirmation email:** Whether to send reservation confirmation emails to customers, location email and admin email.
 - **Order status workflow:** Set the reservation status workflow for all locations.
 For example, you can set the reservation status to _Pending_ when a reservation is received, _Confirmed_ when the reservation is being confirmed, and _Canceled_ when the reservation is canceled.